DomZem/nextjs-panel-admin/README.md

 # Example documentation
 1. How to use combobox as custom input
 2. Example structure of folders
+3. How can I add custom column when my data row has nested data ?

 # Common Errors
 1. What to do if my field type for combobox is not string?